hank-ai/darknet/README.md

 ## Training

 The simplest way to annotate and train is with the use of [DarkMark](https://github.com/stephanecharette/DarkMark) to create all of the necessary files.

-If you'd rather manually train a network:
+If you'd rather manually setup the various files to train a custom network:

 * Create a new folder where the files will be stored.
 For this example, a neural network will be created to detect animals, so the following directory is created:  `~/nn/animals/`.
 * Copy one of the Darknet configuration files you'd like to use as a template.
 For example, see `cfg/yolov4-tiny.cfg`.
 Place this in the folder you created.
 For this example, we now have `~/nn/animals/animals.cfg`.